Plothan/Magma/docs/Tutorial/index.md

 ## **What do you need to know?**
 * This tutorial assumes you are comfortable with Roblox and the luau scripting language
     * These tutorials aren't an introduction to scripting!
 If you'd like to learn, check out the Roblox DevHub.
+* Being comfortable with Reactive programming will help.

 ________________
 ## **Installing Magma**